• Skip to main content

 The recipe for blackened seasoning, as written, is a little spicy.
 If you want to reduce the heat, reduce the amount of cayenne pepper, or eliminate it.

 Fresh fish can be stored covered in your refrigerator for up to two days.
 If you need to store it longer, you will need to freeze it.
 To freeze fish, wrap tightly to prevent freezer burn.
 It will keep frozen for up to two months.
-Thaw overnight in the refrigerator before cooking.
-It can be thawed under cold running water if you need it sooner.

-You can substitute purchased blackening seasoning for the homemade.
+You can substitute purchased blackening seasoning for homemade.
 I like and have used Old Bay and Paul Prudhomme blends.

 The cooking time shown in this recipe is for fillets that are one-half of an inch thick.
 If your fillets are thinner or thicker, they will take less or more time to cook properly.